 Whole Grilled Fish Tacos

 Once you're comfortable grilling whole fish, you've got a whole world of options for how to eat it, and tacos are always a crowd-pleaser.
-In this recipe, we flavor the fish with salt, pepper, ancho chili powder, cumin, lime juice, and olive oil, then serve it with plenty of tortillas, pico de gallo, and fresh vegetables, so that guests can assemble their own tacos.
+In this recipe, we flavor the fish with salt, pepper, ancho chile powder, cumin, lime juice, and olive oil, then serve it with plenty of tortillas, pico de gallo, and fresh vegetables, so that guests can assemble their own tacos.

 Grilled Shrimp With Garlic and Lemon